datarhei/restreamer/docs/guides-proxying.md

 ---

-If you already have a webserver running (e.g. nginx) that serves your website, and you want Restreamer to be part of the website, you can proxy the requests to a specific loaction to your Restreamer.
+If you already have a webserver running (e.g. nginx) that serves your website, and you want Restreamer to be part of the website, you can proxy the requests to a specific location to your Restreamer.

 ### nginx